Osprey Stratos 24

 In the past, the Stratos was available in multiple sizes, but Osprey made the surprising decision to only offer a single size with the latest model (there are men’s and women’s-specific designs, however).
 The good news is that the shoulder straps can be easily adjusted up and down with a Velcro attachment for various torso lengths, and we’ve had no problems sharing the pack with people ranging from 5’4” to over 6 feet.
 It’s also simple to dial in the fit with the large hipbelt adjusters and easy-to-access load-lifter straps.
 Given the high level of adjustability, the lack of size options isn’t optimal but seems reasonable.

-Other Versions of the Stratos Pack
+Other Capacities of the Osprey Stratos

 What We Like